haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 #### WoodCatalog.API

 WoodCatalog.API is a .NET 8 ASP.NET Core Web API with AuthController and WoodController providing basic endpoints.

 This project also has a Dockerfile with enough configuration to run it using Docker easily (more on this later).

+##### Authentication

+This project was configured to use a JWT token that would eventually allow the use of claims to check for permissions (authorization).

 #### WoodCatalog.Redis

 This is the database implementation of the repository interfaces.

 I choose Redis as a primary database because it is reliable and easy to ship using Docker, specially for this POC scenario.

 #### WoodCatalog.Tests

-Basic unit tests project with xUnit, Moq and Moq dependencies.
+Basic unit tests project with xUnit, Moq and Bogus dependencies.

 The unit tests was segregated per folder (API and Domain).

 ## How to run